 - Promotion of Connectivity Technology.
 In Botswana, Jamaica, Kenya, Lebanon, and Indonesia, GBI supported rural broadband access projects that have utilized innovative, low-cost access technologies, unlicensed and dynamic spectrum access methods, and off-grid-powered network infrastructure.
 These projects have demonstrated the potential of these innovative technologies as enablers of business models that can improve the economics of internet service delivery in rural and underserved areas.

 - Policy and Regulation.
 With recent advances in technology and the telecommunications industry, the public sector regulatory agencies have also shifted and created new possibilities for improved sector management.
-To this end, GBI has worked with national governments to support the development, revision, and implementation of national policies on broadband development, universal access, and radio spectrum management in Afghanistan, Indonesia, Cambodia, Kenya, Ghana, Liberia, Nigeria, and Zambia.
+To this end, GBI has worked with national governments to support the development, revision, and implementation of national policies on broadband development, universal access, and radio spectrum management in Indonesia, Cambodia, Kenya, Ghana, Liberia, Nigeria, and Zambia.

 Digital Finance Projects

 Digital Finance projects have sought to promote the use of digital payments as a development tool and catalyst for empowerment and entrepreneurship across myriad humanitarian and development sectors.
 Much of this work has been carried out through a working group of NetHope members who have worked together to build organizational capacity around the emerging digital payments space to form shared approaches to key challenges and build a community of learning.

 In all realms, GBI activities have sought to address cross-cutting challenges such as gender equality and humanitarian support; and the program has advanced an ecosystem approach that acknowledges that digital access, digital applications, and digital finance are important and often highly interrelated factors of the broader inclusion agenda.